From Actionable Screenshots to Resolution and Management-Ready Post-Mortem Reviews

 - Post-Quantum Cryptography for TLS (PHP/Python, since March 2, 2026) — analyzetls.hostingtool.org

-- Where DNSSEC Still Requires Attention for EU TLDs (since June 5, 2026) — analyzetlds.hostingtool.org
+- State of EU Top-Level Domains (since June 5, 2026) — analyzetlds.hostingtool.org

-- Why Evolve to Self-Explanatory RDAP (since June 18, 2026) — janwillemstegink.nl/self-explanatory-rdap
+- Making RDAP Self-Explanatory (since June 18, 2026) — janwillemstegink.nl/self-explanatory-rdap

 The Dutch website internet.nl (en.internet.nl), a Django-based application, provides valuable action points for responsible parties based on automated test results.
 However, several structural and conceptual aspects deserve closer attention: